chef-boneyard/chef-web-docs-2016/release_11-x_master/server_firewalls_and_ports.rst

 Firewalls and Ports
 =====================================================

-The ports that should be open depend on how the |chef server oec| is deployed---standalone, high availability, front- and back-end servers.
+The ports that should be open depend on how the |chef server oec| is deployed---standalone, high availability, front and back end servers.
 Refer to the operating system's manual or site systems administrators for instructions on how to enable changes to ports, if necessary.

 Standalone
 -----------------------------------------------------